JavaWebStack/http-router/README.md

 ## Introduction

-This library provides a routing and request mapping stack on top of the well known and industry proven eclipse jetty http server.
-It also supports websockets.
+This library provides an http routing and request mapping stack

 ## Documentation